WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 exist for things to go wrong at every stage, it is critical to understand how much is pushed onto the "beginning" and "ending" parts of the system.

-We will use an example of an email chat bot that scans in inbox for messages, identifies help requests, generates responses to those requests via AI, sends a message and marks the issue as resolved when done.
+We will use an example of an email chat bot that scans an inbox for messages, identifies help requests, generates responses to those requests via AI, sends a message and marks the issue as resolved when done.